chatgris/funnel/README.md

 data: {"query_id":"dac278b8a6904b469d85df0773d16f5a","body":"{\"doc\":{\"field1\" :\"value1\"}}"}
 ```

+River provides a local cache.
+If a `last_id` params is given, any item more
+recent will be returned.

 ### Monitoring

 Funnel can be monitored on `/status`.
 Each resquest on this endpoint does a
 request on ElasticSearch root.

-## Storage

-Documents are not persisted by funnel.
-Period.

-River will have a local cache to support `last-event-id` from Server-sent
-events.

-Although, a webservice could register on funnel, and persist relevant messages.